-Family’s home destroyed, Man saves dog and 3 cleaning ladies
+Family’s home destroyed, man saves dog and 3 cleaning ladies

 No one was hurt, but there were three people and a deaf dog inside when it happened.

-A nearby neighbor ran inside the boring home and was able to get everyone out safely.
+A nearby neighbor ran inside the burning home and was able to get everyone out safely.

 Tipton lives just a couple of homes away off of Pelican Drive on the island when he heard the ruckus down the road.